Director for Research, Division of Endocrinology

 Lee, KK; McCauley, HA; Broda, TR; Kofron, MJ; Wells, JM; Hong, CI.

-Lab On a Chip: microfluidic and nanotechnologies for chemistry, biology, and bioengineering.
+Lab on a Chip: miniaturisation for chemistry, physics, biology, materials science and bioengineering.

 Esophageal Organoids from Human Pluripotent Stem Cells Delineate Sox2 Functions during Esophageal Specification.